 Oakville Choral has been fortunate to have had several outstanding accompanists.
-Marie Harris and Janet ??? were two of our earlier accompanists.
-In 2007 (?) we were fortunate to have the internationally acclaimed musician Anne Marie Leonard join us.
-Anne Marie’s talents on the piano and organ…
+One of our earliest accompanists was Edith Bearley, followed by Richard Fiegenbaum and Joyce Hongisto, Marie Harris and Janet King.
+In 2007 we were fortunate to have the internationally acclaimed musician Anne Marie Leonard join us.
+Anne Marie’s talents on the piano and organ are truly extraordinary.

 Our Music and Concerts